Nalipp/portfolio/README.md

 ```

 ```
-// do not make any changes or run the compiler when in the gh-pages branch git checkout gh-pages git rebase master git push origin gh-pages
+// stop the compiler, do not make any changes or run the compiler when in the gh-pages branch git checkout gh-pages git rebase master git push origin gh-pages